karolprzyb/DL4H-Desmoking-Laparoscopy-Surgery-Images/README.md

 IMPORTANT: Please run this in a python environment as one of the notebooks will patch the torchmetrics install in such a way that can break it for other uses.

+BONUS NOTEBOOK:

+These have been split across two notebooks due to the size.
+Please see 'How to run' below for additional optional notebooks not strictly pertinent to the paper reproduction.

+1. 'synthetic_smoke_prep.ipynb'
+2. 'train_and_run.ipynb'

 How to run:

 1. Please download these datasets: